The Neowit Playground is your hands-on workbench for turning messy, heterogeneous sensor streams into clean, useful time-series - in seconds.

 Aggregates the data over time by taking the minimum.
 Shorthand for agg(data, “min”, fillna).

 Combines data from multiple devices into a single series for each sensor type.
-It's perfect for getting an overall picture, like the average temperature across all devices in a room.
+The output is effectively a new device containing the combined data series.
+It's useful for getting an overall picture, like the average temperature across all devices in a room.

 Example